Practices are Mondays on Wednesdays - Drop-ins Welcome!

-Indoor practice sessions continue to be on Wednesdays (7:30pm - 9:30pm) at the Melnea Cass Recreation Center in Roxbury until further notice.
+Indoor practice sessions are on Mondays and Wednesdays (7:30pm - 9:30pm) at the Melnea Cass Recreation Center in Roxbury until further notice.

 For updates and announcements, remember to Join our Google Group